With the growing popularity of rideshare services, companies like Lyft vs. Uber are gradually edging out regular taxi services in major cities.

 Hence, finding a clear winner of this Lyft vs. Uber duel is not possible.

-Both the companies are working towards a futuristic vision and delivering affordable transport solution to private as well as business entities.
+Both the companies are working towards a futuristic vision and delivering affordable transport solutions to private as well as business entities.